 Our Pulte built home is less than 3 years old—AND—it has cracked and separated exterior brick/mortar, cracked drywall and floor tiles, doors and windows that are out of square (one window is jammed), diagonal cracks in drywall above door and window frames, caulk separating from baseboards, doors, windows, soffit, and siding; a broken roof truss stringer, and numerous cracks in the foundation.

 With blind faith, we trusted Pulte would build us a good house and that was a big mistake!
 Since I am not sure how to explain how tired and distressed I am right now, without explaining some of what I have already been through — I will go back to the beginning of this nightmare and start there:

-March 2016—we bought a new Pulte house in a 55+ Del Webb community.
+March 2016—we finalized our purchase of a new Pulte home in a 55+ Del Webb community.
 We thought that a newly built house would not have as many problems as an older home, but we were wrong.
 The quality of the construction is terrible.

 Since I moved into this house a few months before my husband did, I ended up dealing with a long list of issues by myself.
 Major stress!
 The first time it rained, the roof began leaking into the front bedroom and the garage.
 I was upset.
 It took a few weeks of arguing with Pulte before they sent a roofer out to investigate.

 While the roofer was inspecting the valley near the right side of the front arch, he noticed a small metal square sitting on the corner of the flashing.
 He said, “What is this thing doing here?”